Historic District Commission

 It can take up to 60 days for an Application for Certificate to be approved by the HDC.
 Fortunately, most applications are reviewed and approved in a shorter time.
 All applications require notification of abutters and some require a public hearing.
 The legal framework for this process is set forth in the Town's Historic District Bylaw and the HDC Rules and Regulations.

-The Application and Review Flow Chart is available to help you understand the process.
-The HDC has also published a set of Design Guidelines and the Criteria for HDC Decisions.
+The Application and Review Flow Chart and the Annual Historic District Property Owner Letter are available to help you understand the process.
+The HDC has also published a set of Design Guidelines, Solar Guidelines, and the Criteria for HDC Decisions.